drkarim/lassy/README.md

 <img align="right" src="http://catlikecoding.com/unity/tutorials/noise-derivatives/05-mesh-normals.png" width="250">

-The project is undergoing continuous iteration and this means that the library has now several more functionalities than interrogating intensities around an object an interest.
+The project is undergoing continuous iteration and this means that the library has now several more functionalities apart from interrogating intensities around an object an interest.
 The interrogating normals (INTERN) can be used in other applications such as finding point distances to an adjacent object, copying data from an adjacent oject, finding thickness of a convex object.

 The 3D images are expected to be in the medical image formats: NifTII, NRRD, Analyze and GIPL.
 The meshes can be in [VTK](https://www.vtk.org/) format.